JSBmanD/docs/pages/apps/mparticle-ios-v7.md

 ---
 This documentation explains how to send **mParticle events to your Branch dashboard**.
 If you'd like to send Branch installs to your mParticle dashboard, please review the [Branch/mParticle Data Integration](/integrations/mparticle).

+[block:callout]
+{
+  "type": "info",
-!!! info "These instructions apply to the mParticle SDK version 7+ integration"
-    mParticle introduced a new attribution & deep linking API in v7 of their SDK (http://docs.mparticle.com/developers/sdk/ios/getting-started/#upgrade-to-version-7-of-the-sdk), so please contact your Branch or mParticle Account Managers for more details, if you have mParticle SDK < v7 installed in your app.
+  "title": "These instructions apply to the mParticle SDK version 7+ integration", "body": "mParticle introduced a new attribution & deep linking API in v7 of their SDK (http://docs.mparticle.com/developers/sdk/ios/getting-started/#upgrade-to-version-7-of-the-sdk), so please contact your Branch or mParticle Account Managers for more details, if you have mParticle SDK < v7 installed in your app."
+}
+[/block]

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Inconsistent Universal links behavior on iOS 11.2"
-    After updating a device to iOS 11.2, we found that the app's AASA file is no longer downloaded reliably onto your user’s device after an app install.
+  "title": "Inconsistent Universal links behavior on iOS 11.2", "body": "After updating a device to iOS 11.2, we found that the app's AASA file is no longer downloaded reliably onto your user’s device after an app install.
 As a result, clicking on Universal links will no longer open the app consistenly.
 You can set [forced uri redirect mode](/links/integrate/#forced-redirections) on your Branch links to open the app with URI schemes.
-View details of the issue on the [Apple Bug report](http://www.openradar.me/radar?id=4999496467480576).
+View details of the issue on the [Apple Bug report](http://www.openradar.me/radar?id=4999496467480576)."
+}
+[/block]

 ## Technical Requirements